sg-crest A Singapore Government Agency Website

 Which court will hear the appeal

-The General Division of the High Court will hear appeals against decisions made by the State Courts (Magistrate’s Court or District Court).
+The General Division of the High Court will hear appeals against decisions made by the State Courts (a Magistrate’s Court or District Court).
 Find out how to appeal against a decision of the State Courts.

 Outcomes of appeal